Master of Science in Bioengineering

 Bioengineering faculty have established highly interdisciplinary collaborations with faculty members from the College of Engineering, Pharmaceutical Sciences, Biology, Chemistry, Physical Therapy, and more.

-Students select from four concentrations, and a thesis option, project option, or course-only option.
+Students select from four concentrations, with related research areas, a thesis option, project option, or course-only option.

 Concentrations develop deep expertise in an area of particular interest and encourages individual research through a one-semester master’s project or two-semester master’s thesis in one of the following research areas.